lightalchemist/colorize-image/README.md

 Usage of this code is free for research purposes only.
 Please refer to the above publication if you use the program.

+The code here is released with absolutely no warranty.

 Copyright belongs to The Hebrew University of Jerusalem, 2004.
 All rights reserved.